-Another treat you should avoid are any kind of dried fruit.
+Another treat you should avoid is any kind of dried fruit.
 Fruit is naturally high in sugar and should be fed in very small quantities to guinea pigs.
 However, dried fruit is even higher in sugar content.
 In addition, they are sticky and can get stuck in your guinea pig’s teeth.

-Ultimately, you need to be careful when purchasing store bought treats for your guinea pigs.
+Ultimately, you need to be careful when purchasing store-bought treats for your guinea pigs.
 Many are unhealthy, fattening, and filled with sugar and additives.
 As a general rule, it’s best to feed vegetables as treats instead.

 3. Wheels and Exercise Balls